 In an honorable attempt to create the best holiday dessert or entree, many homeowners unknowingly start baking fires in their ovens or grease fires on their stovetops.
 Oftentimes, these disasters are a result of broken appliances—and hosting with a faulty appliance can be extremely difficult.

-You can ensure your stove and other kitchen essentials are in good working order before the holiday season with coverage from one of our best home warranty companies.
+You can ensure your stove and other kitchen essentials are in good working order before the holiday season with coverage from one of our recommended home warranty companies.
 This plan can protect your home’s systems and appliances if they break due to normal wear and tear, and your home warranty provider can send a trusted technician out to your home to repair or replace the broken item in a timely manner.

 With or without a home warranty, it’s important to practice safe cooking habits during the holiday rush, such as wearing short or tight-fitting sleeves, keeping towels and other linens away from burners, and ensuring your cooking surfaces are clean before every use.